 Eleonora Edreva is a transdisciplinary storyteller who works in ever-shifting arrangements of mediums and modes: weavings made from threads, text, or electrical cables; scents and videos, rituals and participatory workshops, collaboration with people, plants, and places.
-Their practice offers poetic invitations for cultivating (re)connection in our human, beyond-human, and place-based relationships, acknowledging that meaningful change happens when we heal and move from both the individual and collective levels simultaneously.
+Her practice offers poetic invitations for cultivating (re)connection in our human, beyond-human, and place-based relationships, acknowledging that meaningful change happens when we heal and move from both the individual and collective levels simultaneously.

 ele.edreva@gmail.com